Configuration¶

 Relays and Servers¶

-relays: Array of WebSocket URLs for nostr relaysservers: Array of HTTP(S) URLs for blossom serverspublishServerList: Whether to publish the server list (default: true)publishRelayList: Whether to publish the relay list (default: true)
+relays: Array of WebSocket URLs for nostr relaysservers: Array of HTTP(S) URLs for blossom serverspublishRelayList: Whether to publish the relay list as kind 10002 (default: false, root sites only)publishServerList: Whether to publish the Blossom server list as kind 10063 (default: false, root sites only)

 Routing¶